Print

 For the curry:

-1. In a large skillet, add just enough oil to coat the bottom and heat over medium high heat until hot.
+1. Optional step: searing the beef (if not doing, skip ahead to step 3).
+In a large skillet, add just enough oil to coat the bottom and heat over medium high heat until hot.
 Add beef in one layer and without crowding the pan, and let sear until the bottom is well browned.
 Flip beef and brown the other side.
 Pay attention to the heat and make sure the browned bits on the pan are not burned.
 Turn heat off, and remove beef from the pan.

 2. Turn heat back on to medium, add just enough water to coat the bottom of the pan and scrape all the browned bits off into the water.
 Keep this pan juice for added flavour.
 Note: If you have burned the stuff that’s stuck on the pan, do not deglaze it and just discard.